jackyzha0/quartz/content/Programs I Like/code-editors.md

   - seedling
 date: 2023-09-07
 ---
-CBelow are my two favorite ways to write code.
+Below are my two favorite ways to write code.
 Let's start with the big one:
 ## Visual Studio Code
 This little gem of a text editor ended up taking the world by storm because it delivered open-source compartmentalization and configuration in an enterprise package.